zakirhasan736/metisse-new/wp-content/plugins/woo-smart-quick-view/readme.txt

 * Added: Filter hook 'woosq_button_class'

 = 2.8.1 =
-* Fixed: Add to cart button for variation
+* Fixed: Add to basket button for variation

 = 2.8.0 =
 * Added: Drag and drop to re-arrange the content